In Conversation with Prof. (Dr.) Ajay Kumar Bhatt, ALS Gurugram

 And in that situation, the Judiciary takes cognizance of either Suo Moto or by complaints through writs, to defend such rights of an individual and pass orders to issue writs against the State.
 Our Judiciary is an individual body and is beyond the purview of any supervision by any agency of the Government.
 No person is allowed to go beyond the law of the land and it is the duty of the Judiciary to ensure that the State performs its duty to maintain the law and order in society and to establish the well-being of all.

 Our enforcing machinery must do their duty which they owe, for instance, the Police must perform their duty to ensure the safety of individuals in the society.
 Our Judiciary is much more vigilant than the Judiciary of other nations and people have full faith in the Judicial System of India.

 Legal Bites: A country is not developed if its women don’t feel equal and safe!
 Kindly lay your opinions on matters of gender equality.
 It is already established in the Constitution that equality shall prevail among all and is also categorized as a first-generation Human Right.
-Yet, even today, almost every woman in this country is a victim to disguised misogyny.
+Yet, even today, almost every woman in this country is a victim of disguised misogyny.
 Will this crude practice ever end?

 Dr. Ajay Kumar Bhatt: The principle of equality is the backbone of our Constitution.
 Articles 15 and 16 mandate no discrimination on the ground of race, sex, religion, caste, etc. This duty has been cast on the State.
 The Parliament has enacted various laws for the development of women.
 Now, we are running in the women empowerment decade.
 It is wrong to say that men are against women.

 Maximum incidents against women are committed either by uneducated or incorrigible habitual offenders.
 And time is about to come to India when every person is respected by each one of us without any gender bias.

 Legal Bites: Sir, being a senior professor yourself, wherein your opinion is the teacher of this generation lacking, in their approach towards a better and smart process of teaching.